anmc9115/swe4s_final_project_am_cp_js/README.md

 In order to use this code you must have collected fiberphotometry data using `Bonsai` and behavior data using the behavior coding software `BORIS` (https://boris.readthedocs.io/en/latest/#behavioral-observation-research-interactive-software-boris-user-guide).

-### Note: this software is currenlty optimized for GcAMP (or other green fluorophores)
+### Note: this software is currently optimized for GcAMP (or other green fluorophores)

 ## Installation

 Open a terminal and navigate to the working directory where you would like to store and use this software.
-Run the following command to download the code from this repository into that directory.
+Run the following command to download code from this repository into that directory.

 ```sh
 git clone https://github.com/anmc9115/swe4s_final_project_am_cp_js.git